dojo4/asana2flowdock/README.md

 ```

-email to : ara@dojo4.com for help and/or feedback
+email to : ara@dojo4.com for help, feedback, or if you want help setting this
+up for your flowdock/asana accounts.